Miranew Square

 Miranew Square (美麗新廣場) is a shopping mall located in Danhai New Town of Tamsui, New Taipei, Taiwan that opened on 26 February 2019.
 With a total floor area of around 26,400 m2, the medium-sized mall has 2 floors above ground and 1 floor below ground and it is the northernmost shopping mall in Taiwan.
-Main core stores of the mall include Miranew Danhai Cinemas and various themed restaurants.
+Main core stores of the mall include Miranew Cinemas and various themed restaurants.

 Public transportation

 The mall is located in close proximity to Kanding light rail station, which is served by the Danhai Light Rail.